Convex-Dev/convex/docs/design/memory.md

 ### Open Design Questions

-- It possible that memory accounting should also be used to add a per-transaction cost to submitted transactions based on the size of the transaction data
+- It possible that memory accounting could be used to add a per-transaction cost to submitted transactions based on the size of the transaction data.
+This would incentivise submitting smaller transactions.
 - There are options regarding on-chain procedures for opening up new storage allowances (which might depend on advances in underlying storage technology).
 Initial assumption is that this is a Foundation network governance responsibility - there is potentially a need to monitor medium-term state growth and release new allowances accordingly over time.
 - There is a potential for memory allowance hoarding and speculation, in anticipated of high prices driven by shortages.
-It may be necessary to set an clear expectation that holding allowances is risky, as new allowances may be issued at any time that devalue large allowance holdings.
+It may be necessary to set an clear expectation that holding allowances is risky, as new allowances may be added to the Memory Pool at any time which would devalue large allowance holdings.
 - There is a risk that if memory price become too low, participants may become careless with memory usage.
 This is mitigated by the fact that on average we expect the Convex state to grow, so large falls in price precipitated by selling allowances is unlikely.
 This probably requires ongoing monitoring.
 - Computing allowances at the end of each transaction might cause extraneous storage activity - it would be more efficient to persist CVM state changes in their entirety at the end of each block.
 Need to investigate whether memory accounting can be efficiently performed in-memory before hitting storage?
 This is related to the problem of estimating maximum memory requirement per block.
+- It would be possible for state size changes caused by Memory Accounting itself (i.e. outside the scope of specific transaction effects) to be charged to the Memory Pool.
+This is unlikely to have a significant impact, so is probably unnecessary.
+- There is a potential to charge "rent" for total storage allocation over time.
+This would add significant complexity and potentially cause issues for Actors unable to pay sufficient rent, but might be a useful additional incentive to keep long-term storage requirements low.